near/docs/docs/concepts/web3/nfts.md

 * Storage management should be carefully designed, with UX in mind.
 * In order to implement a proper searching/filtering functionality, a separate indexing service is needed.

 An example of a simple marketplace [can be found here](https://docs.near.org/docs/tutorials/contracts/nfts/marketplace).
-A more sophisticated marketplace may allow purchases with Fungible Tonkes as payment, an example [is here](https://github.com/near-examples/nft-tutorial/tree/8.marketplace).
+A more sophisticated marketplace may allow purchases with Fungible Tokens as payment.

 ## Implementing Components